 From 2007-2014 she was the first soprano of the internationally renowned Neue Vocalsolisten Stuttgart, an ensemble which has been at the forefront of contemporary music for the past 30 years.

 Besides numerous radio recordings, her discography includes more then 30 CDs of which some have won awards.
 In 2017 four of her six new albums were nominated for the German Critique Award.
 In the same year she was nominated as best singer of the year for her performance as „Elsa“ in Sciarrino’s monodrama „Lohengrin“ at the Salzburger Osterfestspiele.

-Sarah Maria Sun has given masterclasses for vocal music of the 20th and 21st century at the universities of Harvard, Chicago, Oslo, Stockholm, Zürich, Rostock, Moskau, Dresden, Hannover and Berlin.
+Sarah Maria Sun has given masterclasses for vocal music of the 20th and 21st century at the universities of Harvard, Chicago, Oslo, Stockholm, Zürich, Rostock, Moskau, Hannover and Berlin.
 She started singing at the age of ten and began her training in Cologne and Stuttgart.
 Her most important teachers were Darinka Segota and Tanja Ariane Baumgartner.